Changes at DHR & to the NYS Human Rights Law

 Notice of Tenant's Rights to Reasonable Accommodation

-Executive Law Section 170-d requires housing providers to notify tenants and prospective tenants of their rights to reasonable accommodation for disability.
-DHR adopted accompanying regulations 9 NYCRR 466.15, entitled “Provision of notice by housing providers of tenants’ rights to reasonable modifications and accommodations for persons with disabilities.”
+New York State law requires housing providers to notify tenants and prospective tenants of their rights to reasonable accommodation for disability.

-This regulation clarifies tenants’ rights to reasonable modifications and accommodations under the Human Rights Law and provides clear guidelines for housing providers to comply with the requirements of Executive Law section 170-d and the Human Rights Law disability and reasonable accommodation provisions.
+DHR adopted accompanying regulations 9 NYCRR 466.15 which clarifies tenants’ rights to reasonable modifications and accommodations under the Human Rights Law, and provides clear guidelines for housing providers to comply with the requirements of the law.

 Notice of Source of Income Protections